Roanoke Island: Intermediate years

 After the failure of the English Roanoke Colony, Native peoples inhabited the island for seventy more years.
 Archaeology from the Tilliet site indicates that the Roanoke population persisted until 1650.
 Written accounts indicate visible remnants of the final native presence which survived long after the end of the island's native population.
 A large mound 200 feet tall and 600 feet wide was recorded to exist in Wanchese in the early 1900s; now little evidence remains.

 The 1650 extinction date corresponds with the final war between the Powhatan Tribe and the Virginia Colony that took place in 1646.
 Settlers from Virginia drove the Secotan Tribe out of Outer Banks region.

 Survivors of the conflict fled southwards, forming the Machapunga tribe.
 The Machapunga fought alongside the Tuscarora Indians in the Tuscarora War (1711-1715).
-After their defeat in the conflict, most Machapunga settled and adapted to English lifestyles around Hyde County, North Carolina, other Machupunga fled northwards to join the Iroquois Confederation.
+After their defeat in the conflict, most Machapunga settled and adapted to English lifestyles around Hyde County, North Carolina, other Machapunga fled northwards to join the Iroquois Confederation.
 The North Carolina descendants continued to carry some native customs until 1900 and now live in the Inner Banks of North Carolina.

 Some in the former Croatoan Tribe went to Hatteras Island prior to 1650, maintained good relations with the English and were granted a reservation in 1759.
 Descendants of the Croatoan-Hatteras tribes later merged with English communities.
 The 2000 federal census found that 83 descendants from the Roanoke and Hatteras Tribe lived in Dare County.
 Others lived in the states of New York, Maryland, and Virginia.